omnitex/dhara/NOTES.md

 Each modification requires `1 + |number of address bits|` (leaf + path up to including root) nodes == pack these into a fixed sized allocation unit.

-Alt pointers are pointers downwards from root not on the path to the new sector (those can be inferred (?)).
+Alt pointers are pointers downwards from root not on the path to the new sector (those can be inferred).

 pros: